-Historic Preservation: Adding an ADU in this prototype results in changes visible from the street.
-Historic preservation review may be required if the building is identified as historically significant or potentially significant as described in Chapter Two.
-Fire Sprinklers: The common fire protection systems reviewed in Section Two, including fire sprinklers, will be required in the new dwelling unit.
+Design & Preservation: Adding an ADU in this prototype results in changes visible from the street.
+Historic preservation review may be required if the building is identified as historically significant or potentially significant as described in Section Two Design & Preservation.
+Fire Sprinklers: The common fire protection systems reviewed in Section Two, including fire sprinklers, may be required in the new dwelling unit.

-Photo of a Garage Conversion Exterior VARIATIONS Sloped Lots or Low Ceilings Many garages in single family homes are built with lower ceilings than what is typical for a living space, especially on sloped lots.
+Photo of a Garage Conversion Exterior VARIATIONS

+Sloped Lots or Low Ceilings Many garages in single family homes are built with lower ceilings than what is typical for a living space, especially on sloped lots.
 If the ceiling is not at least 7'-6" high, the floor will need to be excavated to provide additional headroom.
 Extension of the Footprint Because the primary residence for this prototype is smaller than the other prototypes, some homeowners may wish to expand the building's footprint to the rear for additional floor space on both floors.
 Some owners may want to keep one parking space.
 This could mean expanding the building footprint to the back to account for the space needed for parking at the front while still having enough room for a new ADU.
-Expanding the footprint usually trigger neighborhood notification, and expanding into the rear yard may trigger a variance as well.
-See the sections in Chapter Two dealing with setbacks and neighborhood notification.
+Expanding the footprint usually triggers neighborhood notification.
+See the sections in Section Two dealing with setbacks, neighborhood notification and residential design guidelines.

 Variation of the ADU Plan for Prototype D, showing an extension into the rear yard.

-Full conversion of a free-standing garage
+PROTOTYPE E Full conversion of a free-standing garage

 In San Francisco, it is not uncommon to find a small free-standing one-story garage built adjacent to the main house.
 The garage is usually built near the front property line, and typically has a large set of carriage doors, or a newer upward-acting door, as the only way into the garage from the sidewalk.
 Having sufficient headroom in the existing garage is quite important in this scenario.
-Excavation or building a new roof will be required to create at least 7"-6" of headroom if it does not already exist.
+Excavation or building a new roof will be required to create at least 7'-6" of headroom if it does not already exist.

+Existing Ground Floor Plan

 - Single-story free-standing garage

 - Open access to the rear yard

 - Sufficient headroom to not require substantial excavation and foundation work

 - Floor area adequate to accommodate at least a 220 square foot efficiency studio (otherwise the garage will need to be expanded to at least this size).

-Existing Ground Floor Plan

-ADU Strategy Free-standing garages that have adequate headroom without the need for significant structural modifications are often wellsuited to conversion to an ADU.
+Ground Floor Plan ADU Strategy Free-standing garages that have adequate headroom without the need for significant structural modifications are often well-suited to conversion to an ADU.
 These garages are often quite small and the floor area available to use for living space may be limited.
 There may be ready access to natural light from the front and rear - as well as an option for skylights.
 Access to the ADU is often easy to achieve directly from the sidewalk, but a new swing door must be added to the front of the structure to provide a safe means of entry and exit.
-ADU PLAN - Replace the garage door with a swing door and windows. - Ensure that the sleeping spaces have adequate access to a rear yard at least 25' deep, or have access to a public way. - 3.
-Review the fire-rating requirements for the walls between the two structures. - 4.
+Supporting components such as bicycle parking spaces, if required, and dedicated space for toters are included in the main structure.
+ADU PLAN - Replace the garage door with a swing door and windows. - 2.
+Ensure that the sleeping spaces have adequate access to a rear yard at least 25' deep, or have access to a public way. - Review the fire-rating requirements for the walls between the two structures. - 4.
 Walls that are within 3' of the property line (unless on a street) also need to be fire rated, and should be reviewed in the pre-application meeting. - 5.
 Remove the existing curb cut.